AdamAguir/AdamAguir.github.io/README.md

 ````
 Using this block you can capture incomming data from the hub and then utilize it in the way needed.
+In our case to capture the messeges sent between players and eventually the game comparing to the
+players opponet.

 ![BoggleResults](img/BoggleResults.png)